spettersson/splunk4patientprivacy/data_onboarding_guide.md

 #### **2. Index-time Processing**

-During index-time processing, Splunk:
+During index-time processing, Splunk performs:

-1. Breaks log entries into individual events
+1. Event line-breaking: Breaks log entries into individual events
-2. Identifies, extracts, and assigns a timestamp to each individual event
+2. Event timestamp assignment: Identifies, extracts, and assigns a timestamp to each individual event

 The configuration for these steps is explained in the sections below.